pyscaffold/pyscaffold/docs/index.rst

    If you are scripting with PyScaffold, please avoid using them.

+.. [#index3] This command installs your project in |editable mode|_, making it available in import statements as any other Python module.
+   It might fail if your have an old version of Python's package manager and tooling in your current environment.
+Please make sure you are using the intended environment (either a `virtual environment`_ [*recommended*] or the default installation of Python in the operating system) and try to update them with ``python -m pip install -U pip setuptools``.

-.. [#index3] If you are using a virtual environment, please remember to re-activate it everytime you close your shell, otherwise you will not be able to import your project in the REPL_.
+.. [#index4] If you are using a `virtual environment`_, please remember to re-activate it everytime you close your shell, otherwise you will not be able to import your project in the REPL_.
 To check if you have already activated it you can run ``which python`` on Linux and OSX, ``where python``